-Unless the context otherwise requires, references to the "Company," "we," "us," "our" or "Global Ship Lease" refer to Global Ship Lease, Inc., "CMA CGM" refers to CMA CGM S.A., currently a principal charterer and shareholder, "Poseidon Containers" refers to Poseidon Containers Holdings LLC and K&T Marine LLC, collectively, with whom we completed a strategic combination on November 15, 2018, Technomar Shipping Inc. ("Technomar") refers to our ship technical manager ("Technical Manager"), ConChart Commercial Inc. ("Conchart") refers to our commercial ship manager ("Commercial Manager", and together with Technomar the "Managers"), and "MSI" refers to Maritime Strategies International Limited, our industry expert.
+Unless the context otherwise requires, references to the "Company," "we," "us," "our" or "Global Ship Lease" refer to Global Ship Lease, Inc., the "selling shareholders" refers to the selling shareholders named in this prospectus supplement under the caption "Selling Shareholders", "CMA CGM" refers to CMA CGM S.A., currently a principal charterer and shareholder, "Poseidon Containers" refers to Poseidon Containers Holdings LLC and K&T Marine LLC, collectively, with whom we completed a strategic combination on November 15, 2018, Technomar Shipping Inc. ("Technomar") refers to our ship technical manager ("Technical Manager"), ConChart Commercial Inc. ("Conchart") refers to our commercial ship manager ("Commercial Manager", and together with Technomar the "Managers"), and "MSI" refers to Maritime Strategies International Limited, our industry expert.
 Unless otherwise indicated, all references to "\$" and "dollars" in this prospectus are to U.S. dollars.
 We use the term "TEU", meaning twenty-foot equivalent unit, the international standard measure of container size, in describing volumes in world container trade and other measures, including the capacity of our containerships, which we also refer to as ships.
 Unless otherwise indicated, we calculate the average age of our ships on a weighted average basis, based on TEU capacity.
-References to our "2019 Annual Report" refer to our Annual Report on Form 20-F for the fiscal year ended December 31, 2019, that was filed with the Commission on April 2, 2020, which is incorporated herein by reference.
+References to our "2020 Annual Report" refer to our Annual Report on Form 20-F for the fiscal year ended December 31, 2020, that was filed with the Commission on March 19, 2021, which is incorporated herein by reference.